7 Fun Activities for Improving Your English Quickly and Easily

 Additionally, the course includes materials and suggestions for those looking to pass the Cambridge University First Certificate in English Examination (FCE).

-For Advanced Learners: Try an Advanced Grammar and Punctuation Specialization on Coursera
+Advanced: Try an Advanced Grammar and Punctuation Course on Coursera

 English Grammar can get pretty confusing, and there are so many advanced rules that students are unaware of and only gradually learn.